cybertraining-dsc/su21-reu-370/project/index.md

 ## 4. Datasets

-I have used two datasets in my project.
-The first dataset includes the pictures that I took at the georgia acquarium.
-That dataset will be used for testing.
-The second dataset was used researched using kaggle for validation.
-The dataset from kaggle contains "9 different seafood types.
-For each class, there are 1000 augmented images and their pair-wise augmented ground truths" (Turkan).
+I used two datasets in my project.
+The first dataset includes the pictures that I took at the Georgia Acquarium.
+That dataset was used for testing.
+The second dataset used was a fish dataset from kaggle which contains 9 different seafood types (Black Sea Sprat, Gilt-Head Bream, Hourse Mackerel, Red Mullet, Red Sea Bream, Sea Bass, Shrimp, Striped Red Mullet, Trout).
+For each type, there are 1000 augmented images and their pair-wise augmented ground truths.

 The link to access the dataset I used from kaggle is https://www.kaggle.com/crowww/a-large-scale-fish-dataset

 ## 5. Conclusion